Why Congress needs to pass the 9/11 Responder and Survivor Health Funding Correction Act of 2024 (HR. 9101/S. 4724)

 However, in coming years, the World Trade Center Health Program will not have enough funds to provide all the care that is needed for those still suffering the physical and mental impact of 9/11.
 This includes the responders and survivors who will be newly diagnosed with 9/11-associated cancers caused by their toxic exposures in the coming years.

-Because of an impending budget shortfall, the World Trade Center Health Program will face service cuts to 9/11 responders and survivors starting in 2028, unless Congress takes action and provides the needed funding.
+Because of an impending budget shortfall, the World Trade Center Health Program will face service cuts to 9/11 responders and survivors starting in 2027, unless Congress takes action and provides the needed funding.

-While the recent additional funding that was provided in the 2022 Omnibus spending bill, through the efforts of Senators Gillibrand and Schumer, did postpone the date that service cuts would go into effect by several years, Congress will still need to provide additional funds to stop the cuts to services and ensure that the World Trade Center Health Program is fully funded and able to provide its care to injured and ill 9/11 responders and survivors.
+While these efforts did postpone the date that service cuts would go into effect by several years, Congress will still need to provide additional funds to stop the cuts to services and ensure that the World Trade Center Health Program is fully funded and able to provide its care to injured and ill 9/11 responders and survivors.

 This legislation is needed to ensure that the slogan that we will never forget 9/11 is a reality and that 9/11 responders and survivors will continue to the get care that they need and deserve.
+This legislation will permanently address the projected funding shortfall and ensure that the World Trade Center Health Program will be fully funded going forward.

 This impending budget shortfall needs to be fixed and all responders to the Pentagon and Shanksville need to be able to be enrolled to ensure that the slogan that we will never forget 9/11 is a reality and that 9/11 responders and survivors will continue to the get care that they need and deserve.